bethington/vscode-d2-txt-editor-extension/README.md

 Working with CSV files shouldn’t be a chore.
 With CSV, you get:

 - **Direct In-Place Editing:** Click on any cell to edit its content seamlessly.
-Your changes can be saved immediately to the CSV file, ensuring data integrity without extra steps.
+Your changes can be saved immediately to the TSV file, ensuring data integrity without extra steps.
 - **Smart Column Sizing & Dynamic Color Coding:** Columns automatically adjust to fit content while being visually distinguished by data type.
 Whether it’s boolean, date, integer, float, or text, each column gets its own adaptive color that adjusts for light and dark themes.
 - **Sticky Headers & Fluid Navigation:** Keep your header row always visible as you scroll.
 Effortlessly move through cells using intuitive keyboard shortcuts like `Tab`, `Shift + Tab`, and arrow keys—just like a full-featured spreadsheet.
 - **Efficient Multi-Cell Selection & Clipboard Integration:** Select a range of cells with click-and-drag and copy them as well-formatted CSV data using `Ctrl/Cmd + C`.
-- **Robust Data Handling:** Leveraging the power of [Papa Parse](https://www.papaparse.com/), the extension handles complex CSV structures, special characters, and various data types gracefully.
+- **Robust Data Handling:** Leveraging the power of [Papa Parse](https://www.papaparse.com/), the extension handles complex TSV structures, special characters, and various data types gracefully.
-- **Theme-Optimized Interface:** Whether you prefer light or dark mode, CSV automatically adapts its styles for an optimal viewing experience.
+- **Theme-Optimized Interface:** Whether you prefer light or dark mode, TSV automatically adapts its styles for an optimal viewing experience.

 ---